 Marketplace Framework Policy Branch

-The Marketplace Framework Policy Branch is responsible for the development and coordination of policies, laws and regulations in the areas of corporate and insolvency law, foreign investment, competition, copyright, trade-marks and industrial design, patents, international intellectual property, and traditional knowledge.
+The Marketplace Framework Policy Branch is responsible for the development and coordination of policies, laws and regulations in the areas of corporate and insolvency law, foreign investment, competition, copyright, trade-marks and industrial design, patents, international intellectual property, traditional knowledge, and privacy and data protection.
 The development and coordination of these policies is a core function of Innovation, Science and Economic Development Canada.
 The Branch supports departmental and government priorities by ensuring that Canada's marketplace frameworks help promote competitive markets and instil consumer confidence.

 The Branch achieves its objectives by: